alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 You can then continue to the next step: {ref}`getting the Entra ID tenant ID <roles_deployer_me_id_tenant_id>`.
 ```

-### Create a new Azure Active Directory
+### Create a new Microsoft Entra ID

 ![Portal: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-azure&label=portal&color=blue&message=one%20minute)

-- From the Azure portal, click `Create a Resource` and search for `Azure Active Directory`
+- From the Azure portal, click `Create a Resource` and search for `Microsoft Entra ID`
   <details><summary><b>Screenshots</b></summary>

   ```{image} deploy_shm/AAD.png